adform/adform-android-sdk/README.md

 * If info is loaded from the network, show button uses it to display it.
 * If info was not loaded, show button loads it automatically and shows it.

         public class DemoFragment5 extends Fragment implements View.OnClickListener, AdformContentLoadManager.ContentLoaderListener {

             // A variable that contains a key for persistent loaded ad saving public static final String CONTENT_LOADER_INFO = "CONTENT_LOADER_INFO";
             // A flag that handles when the ad should be shown private boolean showAfterLoad = false;
             // Manager that handles network loading tasks private AdformContentLoadManager mAdformContentLoadManager;
+            // Dummy view is used to collect all the paramters that are needed for the request private DummyView mDummyView;

             @Override
             public void onCreate(Bundle savedInstanceState) {
                 super.onCreate(savedInstanceState);
             }

             @Override
             public void onActivityCreated(Bundle savedInstanceState) {
                 super.onActivityCreated(savedInstanceState);
+                // We just initialize view for it to collect all the required info mDummyView = new DummyView(getActivity());
+                // Adding custom data
+                mDummyView.setMasterId(222222);
+                mDummyView.setPublisherId(666666);

                 // Initializing loading manager
-                mAdformContentLoadManager = new AdformContentLoadManager(this);
+                mAdformContentLoadManager = new AdformContentLoadManager();
-                if (savedInstanceState != null) {
-                    // If there is info that should be restored (like loaded content that can be reused) to load manager,
-                    // restoreInstanceWithBundle exactly does that
-                    mAdformContentLoadManager.restoreInstanceWithBundle(savedInstanceState.getBundle(CONTENT_LOADER_INFO));
-                }
             }

             @Override
             public View onCreateView(LayoutInflater inflater, ViewGroup container, Bundle savedInstanceState) {
                 View view = inflater.inflate(R.layout.activity_main4, null);